onap/archived-vfc-nfvo-lcm/docs/platform/installation/installation/vfc-over-oom.rst

     kubectl -n onap exec -it dev-vfc-nslcm-68cb7c9878-v4kt2 -c vfc-nslcm /bin/bash

-* Copy files (take the catlog example).
+* Copy files (take the catalog example).
 When the data copy is lost after the pod is restarted or migrated, the multi-copy pod copy operation only exists for the current pod

 ::